stephenslab/gardner/README.md

 1. `/home`: Where your home directory is located.
 Not a lot of space.

 2. `/gpfs/data`: Where many labs store their files (e.g.,
+   `/gpfs/data/xhe-lab`, `/gpfs/data/stephens-lab`).
+There is a lot
-   `/gpfs/data/xhe-lab`).
-There is *a lot* of space here.
+   of space here.
 You can use `df` to check how much space is left in an individual directory, e.g.,

     ```bash
     df -h /gpfs/data/xhe-lab
+	df -h /gpfs/data/stephens-lab
     ```

 3. `/group`: Where some other labs store their files (e.g.,